router-city/router-city/README.md

 Each organization on the router.city network with control of an address block will need a unique Autonomous System Number (ASN) to identify the organization's network.

-ASN assignments are located at (https://github.com/router-city/router-city/allocations/asn.md
+ASN assignments are located [here](allocations/asn.md

 ## Software